 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting, as are the proprietary fund and fiduciary fund financial statements.
 Agency funds, however, report only assets and liabilities and cannot be said to have a measurement focus.
-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
+Revenues are recorded when earmed and expenses are recorded when aliability is incurred, regardless of the timing of related cash flows.
 Property taxes are recognized as revenues in the year for which they are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements have been met.

-Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accruab basis of accounting.
+Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
-Revenues are considered to be available when they are collectible within tecurrent period or soon enough thereafter to pay liabilities of the current period.
+Revenues are considered to be available when they are collectible within ecurrent period or soon enough thereafter to pay liabilities of the current period.
 The City considers property tax revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 All other revenues are considered to be available if they are generally collected within 120 days of the end of the current fiscal period.
 It is the City's policy to submit reimbursement and claim requests for federal and state grant revenues within 30 days of the end of the program cycle and payment is generally received within the first or second quarter of the following fiscal year.
-Expenditures generally expenditures, as well as expenditures related to vacation, sick leave, claims and judgments, are recorded only when payment is due.
+Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
+However, debt service expenditures, as well as expenditures related to vacation, sick leave, claims and judgments, are recorded only when payment is due.

-Property taxes, other local taxes, grants and subventions, licenses, and interest associated with the current fiscal period are all considered susceptible to accrual and so have been recognized as revenues of the current fiscal period.
+Property taxes, other local taxes, grants and subventions, licenses, and interest associated with the current fiscal period period.
+All other revenue teams are considered susceptible to accrual and so have been recognized as revenues of the current fiscal period.
 All other revenue items are considered to be measurable and available only when the City receives cash.